 However, what many people don’t realize is that when you enroll in a DMP, creditors may indicate an “R7” status on your credit report.
 An “R7” rating indicates that you are making regular payments to creditors through a special arrangement.

-In order for you to understand what this means, here is an excerpt from Equifax’s website.
-Equifax is one of the two major credit reporting agencies in North America (the other being TransUnion):
+In order for you to understand what this means, here is an excerpt from the Financial Consumer Agency of Canada’s website:

 - R0 Too new to rate; approved but not used